RTKlab-BYU/MSConnect/README.md

 To propose new collaborations or participate in development, submit a request or contact us directly ryan.kelly@byu.edu.

 ## How to cite
-If you use Proteomic Data Manager for your work, we request that you cite Proteomic Data Manager in relevant papers.
+If you use MS Connect for your work, we request that you cite MS Connect in relevant papers.
 A manuscript is currently being prepared and will be available soon.
 ## Screenshoots
 ![dashboard](https://user-images.githubusercontent.com/77813931/217036159-7bcc1e1c-e11c-4495-8cf7-ee797b3c83f7.PNG)![UI](https://user-images.githubusercontent.com/77813931/217036175-6988f010-5114-4f1d-aa2f-5f0e1bf532a1.PNG)